waszak/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the third code cell of the IPython notebook located in "./examples/AdvancedLaneLines.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the third code cell of the IPython notebook located in "AdvancedLaneLines.ipynb" .
 First I precompute points (0,0,0),(1,0,0)....(9,6,0).
 Then I load files from calibration folder.
 For each of them I applay gray scale and try to find (9,6) corners.
 If they are then I remember maping between precomputed corners and detected corners.
 Finally I use cv2 function calibrate cambera to use that mapings to perform calibration.
 Finally I can just use returned matrix to undistort images
 ``` python